killhamster/drilfiction/README.md

 # Probability of a new tweet of being uppercase.
 UPPER_PROB = 0.07
 # Levenshtein distance used for comparison.
 This number can be a float between 0.0 and 1.0.
-# Higher values allow for more similarity.
+# Higher values allow for more similarity (I think).
 DISTANCE = 0.75
 # Image folder name.
 Relative to the folder where the script is.
 Do not use quotes.
 IMAGE_FOLDER = photos